Generic Hero BannerGeneric Hero Banner

 "And because re-refining basically takes engine motor oil and recaptures and re-establishes the original base oil within those formulation.
 The fact that we are now using higher performance motor oil using Group II and III… that in turn becomes feedstock which allows us to capture and produce higher quality base oil," he added.

 The shift driven by feedstock change is complemented by technology.
-Pentas Flora's re-refining processes involves distillation to separate the base oil components from the used motor oils, then purification using solvent extraction and lube polishing processes.
+Pentas Flora's re-refining processes involve distillation to separate the base oil components from the used motor oils, then purification using solvent extraction and lube polishing processes.

 Pentas Flora started with Group I RRBO initially because of sulphur content exceeding the Group II and III specifications.
 But with a lube polishing system installed in August it has been able to increase saturates and reduce sulphur content to meet Group II and III classifications.